tigrus/django-another-report-maker/readme.rst

 django-another-report-maker
 ===========================

-This is my idea, that we will develop, for  Django, allowing users to make csv reports as soon as possible.
+This is our idea, that we will develop, for  Django, allowing users to make csv reports as soon as possible.

 We will add ``INSTALL`` instructions later.